-The county population that lives in poverty is estimated to be 34.8 percent.
+The county population that lives in poverty is estimated to be 47.8% of the county population.

 b) Human Development Index

 The Human Development Index (HDI) is a summary measure of average achievements in key dimensions of human development, a long and healthy life (life expectancy at birth), knowledge (expected years of schooling) and a decent standard of living (Gross National Index Per Capita).
 The HDI of less than 0.550 signifies a low human development, 0.550 - 0.699 signifies medium human development, 0.700 - 0.799 for high human development and 0.800 or greater for very high human development.